neodix42/MyLocalTon/README.md

 ## What is it

 This is your personal local TON blockchain (www.ton.org) in a shape of cross-platform desktop application.
 It comes in a form of uber-jar with all dependencies and binaries.
-Please notice this an alpha version and cannot be treated as production ready.

 <img alt="MyLocalton gif demo" src='./screens/MyLocalTon-demo.gif'>